akblakney/WAV-RNG/README.md

 ## Introduction
 Generating truly random numbers is hard.
 By definition, computers cannot generate random numbers since they are deterministic.
 Instead, computers can generate *pseudorandom* numbers.
 Pseudorandom number generators (PRNGs) use algorithms that take a seed, or starting value, and generate sequences of numbers that approximate the (statistical) properties of sequences of random numbers.
 Some of these are quite good, and are used for cryptographic purposes, but they cannot be said to be *true* random number generators (TRNGs, or just RNGs).

 While PRNGs generate sequences of numbers that look random, but are in fact predetermined by the algorithm and seed, RNGs generate random numbers based on physical phenomena that are expected to be random.
 Examples of such physical phenomena include atmospheric noise, thermal noise, and radioactive decay.
-In this project, we will use the former as a basis of our random number generator.
+In this project, I use the former as a basis of a random number generator.
 Specifically, this project includes Python code that generates random numbers, in a variety of different formats, from .wav files containing recorded atmospheric noise.
 A driver script `rng.py` allows users to easily interact with the RNG.

-The rest of this document is broken up into four sections.
-In the first, I give an overview of how to use the RNG driver program, `rng.py`, to generate random numbers from .wav files containing recorded atmospheric noise.
-Next, I describe the methodology and intuition for the RNG in more detail.
-In the third section, I discuss the testing of the RNG.
-Finally, I end with some concluding remarks and areas of future improvement.
+Here I show how to use the driver program `rng.py` to generate random numbers from .wav files of recorded atmospheric noise.
+For a more in-depth discussion on the project see the [technical details document](#technical_details.md) where I discuss the intuition and methodology, the RNG construction, and testing of the RNG.

 ## Using `rng.py`
 (In addition to this section, this information is available in a more condensed form which you can access by running `python3 rng.py -h`. )